UI Student Union, Teaching Learning Center to remain closed through Sunday

-The University of Idaho’s newly renamed Idaho Student Union Building and the adjoined Teaching and Learning Center will remain closed through the weekend, according to the UI’s webpage.
+The University of Idaho’s newly renamed Idaho Student Union Building and the adjoined Teaching and Learning Center will remain closed through the weekend, according to UI’s website.

 Exactly when the building will reopen fully remains uncertain but, according to the update, the goal is to have limited classrooms in the TLC available for use by Monday — though there will be a backup schedule for class relocation if this target cannot be met.
 All events currently scheduled in the ISUB will be relocated or rescheduled through Thanksgiving.